Gravitational wave signals in an Unruh-DeWitt detector: Appendix A: Derivation of the Wightman functions

-Here we briefly recap how to construct the Wightman functions by using the method of mode sums.
-Upon expanding the scalar field operator are expanded in terms of the momentum space mode functions and creation and annihilation operators, one obtains the following expressions for the positive and negative frequency Wightman functions,
+Here we briefly present a derivation of the Wightman functions by the method of mode sums.
+Upon expanding the scalar field operator in terms of the momentum space mode functions $\phi_\pm(u,\vec k)$ and the creation and annihilation operators $\hat a^\dagger(\vec k)$ and $\hat a(\vec k)$,